Illustration showing how to write the best cold email that gets opened and answered.

 Insider Tip

-Our team uses a mix of automation tools (like Clay, our most-used tool that helps us find everything from a company's Instagram following to their SEO keywords!) and human oversight to create personalization that feels genuine while maintaining efficiency.
+Our team uses a mix of automation tools (like Clay for lead gen, our most-used tool that helps us find everything from a company's Instagram following to their SEO keywords!) and human oversight to create personalization that feels genuine while maintaining efficiency.

 The key is finding meaningful touchpoints that show you've done your homework without crossing into creepy territory.